-Just like most other jobs in this digital age, jobs in facilities management have changed a lot in recent years in light of new technology.
+Just like most other jobs in this digital age, jobs in facility management have changed a lot in recent years in light of new technology.

 For industrial companies, this new technology means smarter manufacturing processes, plenty of automation, and being able to control equipment remotely from internet-connected devices.

-For other office buildings, “smart” technologies can allow facilities managers to remotely manage things like the building’s lights, HVAC systems, water use, security cameras, emergency systems, and even the door’s locks.
+For other office buildings, “smart” technologies can allow facility managers to remotely manage things like the building’s lights, HVAC systems, water use, security cameras, emergency systems, and even the door’s locks.